pantheon-systems/terminus-secrets-plugin/README.md

 You can create all your keys in the live environment and then Clone files to other environments to copy the keys.

 ## Installation

 For help installing, see [Manage Plugins](https://pantheon.io/docs/terminus/plugins/)

+### Installation for Terminus 3.x
+Terminus now has plugin management built in to it.

+`terminus self:plugin:install pantheon-systems/terminus-secrets-plugin`

+### Installing for Terminus 2.x

 ```
 mkdir -p ~/.terminus/plugins
 composer create-project -d ~/.terminus/plugins pantheon-systems/terminus-secrets-plugin:~1